 The University Council has final responsibility and authority for university policies and procedures; any individual may address the University Council regarding these policies and procedures.
-The University Council charges the President of the University with the responsibility for governance of the institution; in turn, the President supports a structured and systematic process for decision making.
+The University Council charges the President of the University with the responsibility for the institution’s governance; in turn, the President supports a structured and systematic process for decision making.

 The University Council of Sampoerna University is the final institutional authority.
-The University Council, while maintaining a general overview, entrusts the conduct of administration to the administrative officers: the president, rector, vice rectors and deans.
+While maintaining a general overview, the University Council entrusts the conduct of administration to the administrative officers: the President, rector, vice-rectors, and deans.
+University Council Bylaws

 Dr. Ginting received a Bachelor’s degree in Industrial Chemistry and a Ph.D. in Computational and Theoretical Chemistry from the University of Tasmania in Australia.
 In 2000, Dr. Ginting joined PT Indah Pulp and Paper as Vice Director of E-Transformation.
 He later became Vice President of the Pulp and Paper Trade Alliance.
 In 2002, he joined HM Sampoerna as an Organizational Development Specialist.
 Over the next 9 years, he rose to become Director of Human Resources and then Director of Corporate Affairs.
 More recently, he has served on numerous boards, including the Putera Sampoerna Foundation, the Blockchain Association of Indonesia and the Indonesia Services Dialogue.